 As targeted treatments are found for more of the specific molecular changes in cancer cells, knowing the origin of a cancer may become less important.
 Instead, detailed information about changes in the cancer cells’ DNA and RNA may become more important in choosing the treatments most likely to help individual patients.

 Cancer cells from CUP are sometimes tested in a lab to try to see which chemo drugs will be likely to work.
-Unfortunately, these tests don’t always do a good job of predicting the right chemo drugs.
+Unfortunately, these tests don’t always do a good job of predicting the right chemo drugs to use and don't always tell which are most effective.
 Many doctors don’t find them very helpful.